-In Poland, local authorities must cope with many problems, one of which is the insufficient scale of local entrepreneurship.
-Thus, they need guidelines on how to fulfill their "mission" effectively, that means - how to improve living conditions for commune inhabitants.
-The first step is to define the reason of the unsatisfying level of wealth - it is usually structural unemployment resulting from insufficient level of private investments.
-In the market economy authorities are not able to solve this problem in arbitral way, but they can support creation of new workplaces by shaping attractive conditions for investing in the local area.
+In Poland, local authorities must cope with many problems, one of which is insufficient scale of local entrepreneurship.
+Thus, they need guidelines how to fulfill their "mission" effectively, that means - how to improve living conditions for commune inhabitants.
+The first step is to define the reason of the unsatisfying level of welfare - it is usually structural unemployment resulting from insufficient private investments.
+In the market economy authorities are not able to solve this problem in arbitral way, but they can support the creation of new workplaces by shaping attractive conditions for investing in local areas.
 Because each company needs location (premises), special attention is drawn to the range of activities and determination of local authorities in the field of land management.
 Proper management poses an opportunity for development, while improper actions may hinder it.

 An important part of local authorities' activities is spatial planning, which in practice can be introduced in two ways - local spatial development plan can cover the entire commune or its part.
 Both ways can bring expected results, but only when the plan has a pro-investment character, that means land is destined for economic activities.
 If it does not, the act becomes a development barrier, as investors have to apply for the so-called decisions on conditions of building and land development.
-For investors, it entails a lot of time-consuming and expensive activities requiring hiring many specialists, which prolongs investment process and increases the costs of investments.
+For investors, it entails time-consuming and expensive activities with hiring many specialists, which prolongs investment process and increases the investments costs.

-Development strategy is a useful document under the condition that the guidelines at the directions of local development are taken into consideration.
-Lack of convergence between policy lines (which investors are aware of) and actual activities may cause information chaos and discourage entrepreneurs from establishing companies in the area.
+Development strategy might be a useful document under the condition that guidelines concerning the directions of local development are taken into consideration.
+The lack of convergence between policy lines (which investors are aware of) and actual activities may cause information chaos and discourage entrepreneurs from establishing companies in the area.

-Rational management of land owned by the commune, including buying, selling, renting, leasing and consulting, seems to be the chance for supporting the local economy.
-Studies revealed that local authorities did not take full advantage of it, as the turnover of real estate was inconsiderable and there was lack of attractive investment offers.
-The active local policy in this area included only selling residential flats with discounts (from 50 to 99% off market value).
-Successful in attracting investors were those communes that prepared offers for investors from several different business sectors.
-Moreover, offers for investors from the tourist sector must be supported by other activities increasing the total tourism attractiveness of the region.
-It should be also noticed, that local communities must be aware of the fact that effective real estate management system is very complicated and covers many areas and activities.
+Rational management of land owned by the commune, including buying, selling, renting, leasing and consulting, seems to be the chance for supporting local economy.
+Studies revealed that local authorities did not take full advantage of it, as the turnover of real estate was inconsiderable and there was a lack of attractive investment offers.
+The active local policy in this area included only selling residential flats with discounts (from 50 to 99% off the market value).
+Successful in attracting investors were those communes that prepared offers for investors from few different business sectors.
+Moreover, offers for investors from the tourist sector must be supported by other activities increasing the total touristic attractiveness of the region.
+It should be also noticed, that today's local communities must be aware of the fact, that effective real estate management system is very complicated and covers many areas and activities.
 Therefore, local authorities should hire licensed real estate managers who will not only administer real estate, but also make decisions on economically efficient management.
-Increased role is subscribed to successful and well-designed information system on real estate, especially in decision-making processes concerning current and future development of areas (Williamson, 2007).
-Thus, the educational system should encompass the programmes which will prepare not only decision-makers, but real estate managers, agents and property valuers for providing proper advice affecting important investment decisions of real estate market owners and investors on property market.
-Real estate education should be characterised by two approaches, which depend on how real estate is perceived - whether as a capital investment or as a fixed asset - land and buildings (Zrobek, Grzesik, 2013).
+The increasing role is subscribed to successful and welldesigned information system on real estate, especially in decision-making processes concerning current and future development of areas (Williamson, 2007).
+Thus, the educational system should encompass programmes which will prepare not only decision-makers, but real estate managers, agents and property valuers for providing proper advice affecting important investment decisions of real estate market owners and investors.
+Real estate education should be characterised by two approaches, which depend on how real estate is perceived: whether as a capital investment or as a fixed asset - land and buildings (Zrobek, Grzesik, 2013).